-SPS item My classmates behave the way my teacher wants them to.
+SPS item The students behave the way my teacher wants them to.

-ESTABLISH A SUPPORTIVE, SAFE, AND CARING CLASSROOM ENVIRONMENT that encourages appropriate behavior and enables students to commit to a safe classroom focused on learning.
+ESTABLISH A SUPPORTIVE, CARING CLASSROOM ENVIRONMENT that encourages appropriate behavior and enables students to commit to a safe classroom focused on learning.

-- Create a relationship-driven classroom environment that both teacher and students have a stake in creating and maintaining.
-This environment includes: - → Emotional and physical safety. - → Students who are recognized for their unique talents and strengths. - → Freedom from name calling, teasing, bullying, and criticism. - → See Relationship Driven Classroom Management, by John M. Vitto, for more ideas on creating a relationship-driven classroom. - Treat students as equal partners in creating and maintaining a safe and welcoming classroom environment for all.
+- Create a relationship-driven classroom environment that both the teacher and students have a stake in creating and maintaining.
+This environment includes: - → Emotional and physical safety. - → Students who are recognized for their unique talents and strengths. - → Freedom from name calling, teasing, bullying, and criticism. - □ See Relationship Driven Classroom Management, by John M. Vitto, for more ideas on creating a relationship-driven classroom. - Treat students as equal partners in creating and maintaining a welcoming classroom environment for all. - → Co-construct classroom agreements, policies, and procedures (such as a class bill of rights) with students at the beginning of the year.
+Provide students time to comment on and negotiate classroom rules together. - Show students that you sincerely want them to succeed in school and in other areas of their lives. - Set and model expectations about how to treat others in the classroom from the first day of school. - Establish a clear and meaningful consequence system with students. - Reward respectful behavior and do not tolerate disrespectful behavior. - → Provide rewards that help keep the focus on learning and maintain a healthy environment for students. - Develop intrinsic motivation in students by engaging in discussions with them about the purpose for the rules, norms, and classroom procedures. - Post expectations, procedures, and consequences in the classroom so students and teacher can refer to them. - Consistently reinforce these expectations at the beginning of the year, returning to them when the class norms have been challenged.
+Intervene early when established norms and procedures have been challenged. - Establish expectations, rules, and policies that are consistent throughout the grade and/or school. - Focus on positive behavioral supports for students.

-- → Co-construct classroom agreements, policies, and procedures (such as a class bill of rights) with students at the beginning of the year.
-Provide students with time to comment on and negotiate classroom rules together. - Show students that you sincerely want them to succeed in school and in other areas of their life. - → Establish a clear and meaningful consequence system with students. - Set and model expectations about how to treat others in the classroom from the first day of school. - → Develop intrinsic motivation in students by engaging in discussions with students about the purpose for the rules, norms, and classroom procedures. - → Post expectations, procedures, and consequences in the classroom so students and teacher can refer to them. - → Consistently reinforce these expectations at the beginning of the year, returning to them when the class norms have been challenged.
-Intervene early when established norms and procedures have been challenged. - → Establish expectations, rules, and policies that are consistent throughout the grade or school. - Reward respectful behavior and do not tolerate disrespectful behavior. - → Provide rewards that help keep the focus on learning and maintain a healthy environment for students. - Focus on positive behavioral supports for students. - Provide immediate feedback and positive reinforcement, such as surprise celebrations or extra time at a learning station, when students are following established classroom rules and procedures.
+- Provide immediate feedback and positive reinforcement such as surprise celebrations or extra time at a learning station when students are following established classroom rules and procedures. - Plan for and teach bell to bell.
+Students should be engaged soon after the class begins and throughout the entirety of the period to ensure there is little downtime for misbehavior.